Breast Cancer Risk Factors

 Understanding Your Risk for Breast Cancer

 If you are women then you should be vigilant about your breast health.
-This blog will give an information about the risk factor, how to manage your health and some interesting information about breast cancer
+This blog will give a piece of information about the risk factor, how to manage your health and some interesting information about breast cancer

 So let’s understand the Risk factor

-Usually, doctor use the term “risk factor” for any anything which increases the chance of getting those diseases.
-For example smoking increases the risk of lung cancer so smoking is the risk factor
+Usually, the doctor uses the term “risk factor” for anything which increases the chance of getting those diseases.
+For example, smoking increases the risk of lung cancer so smoking is the risk factor

-The risk factor for Breast cancer is not very clears but below is some points which can increase the risk of Breast cancer
+The risk factor for Breast cancer is not very cleared but below are some points which can increase the risk of Breast cancer

 1. Being female